KaViewer/KaViewer/README.md

 ## Description
 Today, we have lots of Kafka tools to use, but we have barely neat web Kafka UI to use and bind to our business services.
-KaViewer is here, which is made for Cloud Native.
+Hence, KaViewer is here, which is made for both Local, On-Premise and Cloud Native service.